kakliu/litle-sdk-for-python/docs/source/index.rst

         :var echeckVerificationAmount: String or Number
         :var extCaptureAmount: String or Number
         :var forceCaptureAmount: String or Number
-        :var giftCardAuthReversalOriginalAmount: String or Number
-        :var giftCardCaptureAmount: String or Number
-        :var giftCardCreditAmount: String or Number
         :var id: String or Number
         :var loadAmount: String or Number
         :var merchantId: String or Number